AkshathRaghav/AkshathRaghav.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a **senior** @ Purdue, pursuing a B.Sc in CompE.
+I'm a **junior** @ Purdue, pursuing a B.Sc in CompE.

 My primary interest revolves arould building robust user-facing solutions at the intersection of explainable learning algorithms and interoperable systems.
 I enjoy research-driven environments aimed at taking concepts to tangible products.

 <b>Automatability</b>, <b>reproducibility</b> and <b>accessability</b> remain the core of my work.

-I'm concurrently working on multimodal document understanding, model-task alignment and integrated tools for AI agents.
+I'm concurrently working on model-task alignment and integrated tools for AI agents.
 Post this, I intend to dive into accelerated computing and parallized ML architectures.
 Feel free to reach out to me at [araviki[at]purdue[dot]edu](mailto:araviki@purdue.edu).

 <script type="module" src="https://unpkg.com/@splinetool/viewer@1.1.8/build/spline-viewer.js"></script>